Code-Institute-Submissions/Pokemon-Pairs/README.md

 ___
 <span id="technologiesUsed"></span>
 ### Technologies Used

+Languages used

+1. HTML
+2. CSS
+3. Javascript

 Bootstrap – https://getbootstrap.com/
 The project uses Bootstrap to simplify the process of building a grid layout, implementing forms, cards, and creating buttons.
 Bootstrap was also used for responsive design.